 Select your “My 5”

 There are people in your life where God has some divine appointments for you.
 Some are those who are not Christians.
-Others may be those who may say they are Christians but their lifestyle does not match that claim.
+Others may be those who may say they are Christians, but their lifestyle does not match that claim.

 Ask God to give you the faces or names of 5 people He wants you to reach out to.
 These 5 individuals could fit into one of three different categories.